 Education in America

-The standards at state schools can vary in different regions and areas as there is no national standard, so do your research before enrolling your child.
-Or if you would prefer to follow a British or international curriculum, investigate private and international schools in your area, although these can be expensive.
+The quality of education at state schools can vary depending on the region and location, as there is no national standard.
+Therefore, it is important to research schools before enrolling your child.
+If you prefer a British or international curriculum, you can also look into private and international schools in your area.
+However, these schools can be expensive.

 Setting Up A Business

-Setting up your own business in America will likely help you obtain a green card easier.
-Having your own business means that you can apply for a green card yourself instead of relying on a family member or employer.
+Setting up a business in the US can potentially make it easier to obtain a green card.
+If you own your own business, you can apply for a green card on your own rather than relying on a family member or employer to sponsor you.